NitheshD05/Wifi-analyser/README.md

 # WiFi Analyser

-WiFi Analyser is a penetration testing tool designed to assess the security of WiFi networks.
-Developed in Python 3 and customized for Kali Linux, this tool is intended to be used in the Linux terminal for evaluating the security posture of targeted WiFi networks.
+WiFi Analyzer is a comprehensive tool designed for network administrators and security professionals to monitor and analyze WiFi networks.
+It offers a wide range of functionalities, including WiFi scanning, monitoring, various types of attacks (DoS, DDoS, Fake Authentication, etc.), packet sniffing, port scanning, and more.
+The tool is intended for testing and securing wireless networks.

 ## Features